 - b.
-Date of rank. - (1) The date of rank of a warrant officer on the active list of the Regular Army is the date of rank stated in his warrant, promotion order, or letter of appointment. - (2) The date of rank of a retired warrant dflicer or a warrant officer of the ARNGUS or Army Reserve serving on active duty or active duty for training with an active Army unit is the date of entry, except that if he previously served on such active duty in the same 2 or a higher grade, his date of rank precedes the date of entry by the period of و such active duty and service under title 32, United States Code, sections 502-505, performed in the grade in which serving or any higher grade.
-Drill periods and retirement points are not creditable in computing date of rank of a warrant officer.
-In computing prior service for this purpose, service as a warrant officer junior grade will be counted as service as a warrant officer, W-1, and service as a chief warrant officer prior to 1 October 1949, or as a chief warrant officer in pay grade W-2 thereafter, will be counted as service hs a chief warrant officer, W-2.
-No warrant officer service prior to 1 October 1949 will be counted as service as a chief warrant officer, W-3, or chief warrant officer, W-4.
-Service as a chief warrant officer in pay grade W-3 will be counted as service as chief warrant officer, W-3, and service as a chief warrant officer in pay grade W-4 will be counted as service as à chief warrant officer, W 4.
-Service as a commissioned officer will be counted as service in the warrant officer grade in which/ordered into active military service.
-In no event will the date of rank computed under this paragraph be earlier than 1 October 1949. - (3) The date of rank upon appointment or promotion to a temporary warrant officer grade on active duty is the date cited in the order announcing the appointment or promotion.
-Such dates of rank will not be adjusted to reflect prior service in the grade to which appointed or promoted or in a higher or comparable grade in any of the armed services.
+Date of rank. - (1) The date of rank of a warrant officer on the active list of the Regular Army is the date of rank stated in his warrant, promotion order, or letter of appointment. - (2) The date of rank of a retired warrant officer or a warrant officer of the Army National Guard of the United States or U.S. Army Reserve serving on active duty or active duty for training with an active Army unit is a date preceding the date of entry on active duty by a period equal to the total prior service creditable.
+This service will be computed in the same manner as prescribed for commissioned officers in paragraph 53b(2) subject to the following conditions: - (a) Prior service as a warrant officer, W-1, and service as chief warrant officer, prior to 1 October 1949, or as a chief warrant officer in pay grade W-2 thereafter, will be counted as service as a chief warrant officer, W-2. - (b) No warrant officer service prior to 1 October 1949 will be counted as service as a chief warrant officer, W-3, or chief warrant officer, W-4.
+Service as a chief warrant officer in pay grade W-3 will be counted as service in this grade, and service as a chief warrant officer in pay grade W-4 will be counted as a chief warrant officer, W-4. - (c) Service as a commissioned officer will be counted as service in the warrant officer grade in which ordered into the active military service. - (d) In no event will the date of rank computed under this paragraph be earlier than 1 October 1949. - (3) The date of rank upon appointment or promotion to a temporary warrant officer grade on active duty is the date cited in the order announcing the appointment or promotion.
+Such dates of rank will not be adjusted to reflect prior service in the grade to which appointed or promoted or in a higher or comparable grade in any of the armed services except that: